Click for detailed status

 --pty allocates a pseudo-terminal for the session, allowing you to interact with the shell as if it were a local terminal.
 You can specify additional options like --ntasks, --cpus-per-task, etc. to customize the resources.

-This is very useful for debugging or running commands interactively on a compute node.
+This is useful for debugging or for running commands interactively on a compute node.

-To submit a parallel job, use srun with the --ntasks option:
+To run a parallel job, use srun with the --ntasks option:

 nproc in 5 tasks, each with 8 CPUs.
 The nproc command prints the number of available CPUs in the current task.